Chest Pain After Car Accident: Your Path To Recovery

 - Fractured sternum

 - Bruised ribs

 - Inhalation of cornstarch from an airbag deployment

 Seat belts save lives.
-Unfortunately, in the process of doing so, seat belts can also result in chest pain suffered by car accident victims.
+Unfortunately, in the process of doing so, seat belts can also result in chest pain suffered by car accident victims (seat belt syndrome).
 Because of the force exerted by a seat belt that properly restrains a person during a crash, the pressure can cause abrasions and bruising to the person’s chest as well as possible fractures to the sternum or ribs.
 Injuries to internal organs are also possible.

 Diagnosis and treatment for chest pain after a car accident

-If you’re suffering from this injury you should see your doctor immediately for a diagnosis.
+If you’re suffering from a chest inury you should see your doctor immediately for a diagnosis.
 This may involve X-rays and other diagnostic tests.
 Subsequently, your doctor will prescribe the proper course of treatment based on your condition.

 Need help for chest pain after a car accident?
 Call the attorneys at Michigan Auto Law

 If you have suffered chest pain after a car accident and would like to speak to an experienced personal injury attorney, contact Michigan Auto Law today.